-Insert molding is often very wasteful of time,of both operator and machine, and this is generally the most expensive part of the process.
+Insert molding is often very wasteful of time, both operator and the machine, which is generally the most expensive part of the process.

-Sharp corners, both external and internal,are natural stress-raisers but a radius of 0.06 in (1 -5 mm) will significantly relieve the situation and may increase impact strength by as much as five or ten times.
+Sharp corners, both external and internal, are natural stress-raisers.
+Still, a radius of 0.06 in (1 -5 mm) will significantly relieve the situation and increase impact strength by five or ten times.

-As the producer of a well-known brand of hand-tool manufacturers put it in an advertisement: “Occasionally, so rarely, in fact，that one feels rather guilty about mentioning it, designers have been known to create things which are just a teeny-weeny bit difficult to make.
+Injection molding component designers may call for something difficult to mold.
+As the producer of a well-known brand of hand-tool manufacturers put it in an advertisement: “Occasionally, so rarely, in fact, ，that one feels rather guilty about mentioning it, designers have been known to create things which are just a teeny-weeny bit difficult to make.

-Example of an approach to product design development:
+Example of an approach to injection molding design:

-1. Define the purpose and performance of the product.
+1. Define the purpose and performance of the injection molding product.

-3. Define how the product will be exposed to environmental stresses during its intended function.
+3. Define how the injection molding product will be exposed to environmental stresses during its intended function.

 4. Choose two or three materials that appear to satisfy the environmental conditions and the strength requirements.

-5. Perform several trials with different materials and geometries to evaluate their suitability for use in the application under consideration.
+5. Perform several trials with different materials and geometries to evaluate their suitability for the application under consideration.

 6. Conduct a thorough cost-effectiveness analysis of the trial designs.
 Determine different levels of performance and associated costs associated with each level of performance, as much as possible with the data available.

-8.With the preliminary assessment select the most logical alternatives and prepare a detailed design of the product.
+8.With the preliminary assessment, select the most logical alternatives and prepare a detailed product design.